-Our top ranking pump in this category was our Top Pick winner the behemoth Joe Blow Booster.
-This was one of the two pumps we tested that was designed with an additional high-pressure air chamber used to seat the bead on tubeless tires.
-This is a tall, heavy pump, with a large steel base that provided a great foundation.
-There is plenty of room for your feet, as the base measures 10 inches across and about 4 1/2 inches front to back.
-An overbuilt plastic cradle mounted directly on top of the base, which holds the barrel and high-pressure chamber in place.
-There is no rubber or plastic protection to the underside of the base.; it's not the base that needs protection though, just use caution when using this hefty pump on delicate surfaces.
+One top-ranking contender in this category was our Top Pick winner the behemoth JoeBlow Booster.
+It has an additional high-pressure air chamber used to seat the bead on tubeless tires.
+This is tall and massive with a large steel base that provided a great foundation.
+There is plenty of room for feet, as the base measures 10 inches across and about 4 1/2 inches front to back.
+An overbuilt plastic cradle mounted directly on top of the base holds the barrel and high-pressure chamber in place.
+There is no rubber or plastic protection to the underside.
+It's not the base that needs protection though, just use caution when using this hefty beast on delicate surfaces.

 Ease of Attachment/Detachment

 The easiest pump head to attach and detach from both Presta and Schrader valves in our tests was that of the Best Buy winner AerGun X-1000.
 Its straightforward and simple head design automatically accommodates either type of valve with no adjustment by the user…just push it onto either valve (after loosening the nut of course, if using Presta) and lock the lever in place.
 It's a shockingly easy process.

 The heads of our Editor's Choice and Top Pick, ToPeak's JoeBlow Sport III and JoeBlow Booster respectively, also scored highly in this area.
 The best pump heads attached easily to either Presta or Schrader valves with little or no air leakage, and with locking levers that are easy to move.

 Testers were not so crazy about designs with both Presta and Schrader valve holes on the same side; this design is clumsy to use, and lends itself to accidental air leakage when using Presta valves.
 Several of the tested pumps use variations of this design, and it's not unusable or unforgivable, but other options are highly preferable.